 The key to good shrimp salad is to undercook the shrimp.
 I know it sounds amazing, but they really do cook in 3 minutes.
 This salad makes a delicious lunch on its own, a first course for dinner, or a great sandwich filling.
 Be sure all your ingredients are cold before you mix them.–Ina Garten

-LC Shrimp Salad Note
+LC This Barefoot Contessa Shrimp Salad Is Gonna Rock Your World Note

-Creamy but not gloppy, light but not abstemious, this shrimp salad is gonna rock your world.
+Creamy but not gloppy, light but not abstemious, this Barefoot Contessa shrimp salad is gonna rock your world.
 And your cocktail party…and your nieces’s bridal shower…and, well, you tell us.
 Let us know in a comment below.

 Barefoot Contessa Shrimp Salad by Ina Garten Recipe